Shintensu/OriginEdit/README.md

 # Origin Editor
-This is a Save File Editor for OkamiHD.
+This is a Save File Editor for OkamiHD, using the Qt Framework.
+Created in Qt Creator with custom class reimplementations

 Current Features include
 * Editing Inventory